Chesed Shel Emeth Cemetery: History

-The cemetery has been operated since 1893 by the Chesed Shel Emeth Society.
-Jewish immigrants from Russia founded the Chesed Shel Emeth Society in order to bury their deceased with familiar rites after the immigrants found rituals and traditions of the local Orthodox synagogues unfamiliar.
+The cemetery was founded by Russian immigrants in 1893 in order to provide access to Jewish burial no matter one's financial means.
+These immigrants founded the Chesed Shel Emeth Society in order to bury their deceased after the immigrants found rituals and traditions of the local Orthodox synagogues unfamiliar.

 In the 1960s Chesed Shel Emeth congregation purchased a thirty acres piece of land in Chesterfield, again following the westward movement of the Jewish community.
 Called the White Road Cemetery it has the potentiality for growth over the next 200 years to hold the entire St. Louis Jewish population.
+As of 2019, the cemetery had about 22,500 plots.